Becoming a referee - FAQs

 What age do I have to be to referee?

-You must be at least 12 years of age to begin refereeing.
-At 12 years of age, you can only become a SSG Referee and do Small Sided Games.
+✔ At 12 years of age, you can only become a Small Sided Games (SSG) Referee and officiate Small Sided Games.

 Do I need to referee every weekend?